 Trucha

 A common fish dish is trout, which is made with farm-raised or river trout.
 This classic dish is served with potatoes, corn, and salad.
-You’ll find everything from stylish eateries to the smallest eateries.
-You can bake, grill, or make ceviche, among other cooking methods.

 Choclo con queso

-Around Cusco and the Sacred Valley, you’ll see ladies with huge cooking pots luring drivers, and pedestrians and saying out loud “Choclo con queso”!
+Around Cusco and the Sacred Valley, you’ll see ladies with huge cooking pots luring drivers and pedestrians, and saying out loud “Choclo con queso”!
 “Choclo con queso”!

 Cuy Meat

 However, for thousands of years, guinea pigs have been a vital source of food in the Andean areas.
-After the Spaniard’s arrival, they take some elements to Europe including guinea pigs.
-So, we can say that just like other livestock, originally guinea pig was a domestic animal for humans to eat.
+After the Spaniard’s arrival, they took some elements to Europe, including guinea pigs.

-Guinea pig’s meat is healthy, as it contains almost no fat, it’s also rich in proteins, amino acids, and vitamins.
-The common ways to eat “cuy” is in “pepian” (a spicy Peruvian stew), in soup, or the most popular ones “Cuy Chactado” (deep fry cuy) is a recipe in which the guinea pig is flattened and fried.
+The common ways to eat “cuy” are in “pepian” (a spicy Peruvian stew), in soup, or the most popular one, “Cuy Chactado” (deep-fried cuy), is a recipe in which the guinea pig is flattened and fried.

 Honorable Mentions

-Depending on the place where you drink it, and the level of fermentation, it may be suitable for kids to drink it as frutillada is a healthy and sweet drink just like chicha morada, a drink made from purple corn.
+Depending on the place where you drink it, and the level of fermentation, it may be suitable for kids to drink it as frutillada is a healthy and sweet drink, just like chicha morada, a drink made from purple corn.

-“Tamal Cusqueño” is considered a snack not only in Peru but in South America.
+They are considered a snack not only in Peru but in South America.
 Even though you have tried it in other countries, the “ Cusqueño” version is different.

 Some sweet tamales contain raisins and cinnamon, while others contain shredded pork, olives, and onions.
-Near Cusco Plaza de Armas (main square) are many ladies selling tamales, try one when in the historic center!
+Near Cusco Plaza de Armas (main square) are many ladies selling tamales.
+Try one when in the historic center!

 They are consumed with hot chocolate, stews, or fruit sweets like peach stew.
 You can also find them in bakeries and shops in the San Pedro Traditional Market in Cusco.

-If you’re visiting Cusco, why don’t you try these recommendations?
-We’re sure you’ll love our food as much as Cusqueños do!
 Consider as well that Viagens Machu Picchu can help you arrange your trip to Cusco and other Peruvian destinations.
-Contact us right away to start your adventure in Peruvian lands, we are waiting for you!
+Contact us right away to start your adventure in Peruvian lands.
+We are waiting for you!

 Viagens Machu Picchu, journeys that inspire, moments that last.